Overview of app management and governance in Teams admin center

 Stop app usage and remove app

-You as an admin can delete custom apps from your organization's store but can't remove apps in the Teams store.
+As an admin, you can delete custom apps from your organization's store but can't remove the third-party apps that are available in the Teams store.
 To prevent app addition and usage by users, you can block an app for everyone or use permission policy to stop selected users from using an app.
 You can't remove or uninstall the apps that are already added by users.
 Blocking the apps prevents users from using it.

 Blocked apps may still have access to data from the teams that the apps were added to.
-To turn off app data access, a Global Administrator, an Application Administrator, or a Cloud Application Administrator must turn off user sign-in in the Azure AD admin center.
+To turn off app data access, a Global Administrator, an Application Administrator, or a Cloud Application Administrator must turn off user sign-in in the Microsoft Entra admin center.

 Manage org-wide app settings

-Use org-wide app settings to control whether users with an F license get the tailored frontline app experience, whether users can install third-party apps, and whether users can upload or interact with custom apps in your organization.
+Use org-wide app settings to control whether users with an F license get the tailored frontline app experience, whether users can install third-party apps, and whether users can upload custom apps in your organization.

 On Manage apps page, select Org-wide app settings.
 You can then configure the settings you want in the pane.